 “The feeling of hopelessness was something I found difficult,” he said.
 “I thought that there had to be something better.”

 As well as treating patients day-to-day, Nick also conducts research and clinical trials, which he believes is the only way to improve the survival outcomes for people with GI cancers.
 He has developed a clinical trial called INTEGRATE II, offering a new treatment option for people with gastro-oesophageal cancer, which is relatively rare and has a devastating impact on patients.
 He believes that the new treatment could prolong survival for these patients.

 “I started to get into clinical research out of the need to do better for the patient that’s in front of me,” he said.

 However, he knows that conducting these kinds of trials is only possible with donations and support from the community.
-By taking on the Kakadu Gutsy Challenge Adventure in 2021, he is making a contribution to vital research in the future.
-For one week in August this year, he will trade his stethoscope for hiking boots and trek over 40km through Kakadu National Park, leading a team of 16 people through this stunning, remote landscape.
+By taking on this Gutsy Challenge Adventure in 2021, he is making a contribution to vital research in the future.
+For one weekend in March, he will trade his stethoscope for hiking boots and trek to the rooftop of Australia in the pristine Snowy Mountains, leading a team of supporters through this stunning, remote NSW landscape.